NaokiM03/bytecode/README.md

 ## License

-`bytecode-rs` is released under the MIT License.
+`bytecode` is released under the MIT License.